What's The Best Way To Mount A flashlight On A Shotgun

 If you install a flashlight on your shotgun, ensure that the light can be turned off quickly and you can easily manage emergency circumstances.
 Here are five simple tips for mounting a flashlight on a shotgun.

-1. Choose the suitable flashlight
+1. Choose a suitable flashlight

 2. Find a mounting point